 - Place your hands, one on top of the other, in the center of the person’s chest.

 - Begin compressions PUSHING HARD AND FAST IN THE CENTER OF THE CHEST.

 - KEEP DOING COMPRESSIONS UNTIL HELP ARRIVES.

 Visit the American Heart Association’s website at www.heart.org/handsonlycpr to watch their Hands Only CPR instructional video.
-For more information on learning CPR locally, please contact Machelle Bulman, RN, Director of Nursing at Veterans Memorial Hospital, 563-568-3411.
+This simple way of performing CPR is very easy to do and effective for the victim.
+These cards are available at the main entrance of Veterans Memorial Hospital and the Waukon and Postville Clinic locations.
+For more information on learning CPR locally, please call Veterans Memorial Hospital, 563-568-3411.